learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 ### Suppress a Default Action with `Event.preventDefault()`

-The deliverables for this require you to use JavaScript to handle an event in a form based on clicking a submit button.
+The deliverables for this lab require you to use JavaScript to handle the clicking of the submit button.
 To do this, you'll need to listen for a `submit` event on the `<form>` element.
 In order to _prevent_ the _default_ behavior of the `submit` event, when our event listener "sees" the event, it needs to invoke the `preventDefault()` method on it.

 Take a look at the [MDN Documentation on `Event.preventDefault()`][mdn-pd].
 You'll see how JavaScript is used to prevent a form element (checkbox) from